Naval Submarine Medical Research Laboratory

 The Naval Submarine Medical Research Laboratory (NSMRL) is located on the New London Submarine Base in Groton, Connecticut.
-The laboratory's mission is to sustain the readiness and superiority of our undersea warriors through innovative health and performance research.
-It is a subordinate command of the Naval Medical Research Center.
+It is a subordinate command of the Naval Medical Research Command.

 History and overview

-The laboratory was established during World War II to study night vision, sonar sound discrimination, and personnel selection.
-Today it continues in the areas of undersea warfighter health and performance, submarine atmospheric monitoring, bioeffects of underwater sound and blast, submariner psychological fitness, submarine human systems integration, diving and hyberbaric research, submarine survival, escape, and rescue, hearing conservation, and undersea health epidemiology.
-Its achievements include:
+NSMRL was established during World War II with a three-fold mission: select personnel for training in the Naval Submarine School; instruct hospital corpsmen and medical officers in submarine medicine, and research the medical aspects of submarine and diving operations, including night and color vision, human engineering, and personnel selection.
+Today NSMRL's core research and capabilities include undersea warfighter health and performance, submarine atmospheric monitoring, bioeffects of underwater sound and blast, submariner psychological fitness, submarine human systems integration, diving and hyperbaric research, submarine survival, escape, and rescue, hearing conservation, and undersea health research.